Hamlet

 — HAMLET

 The Ghost appears to Hamlet, claiming indeed to be the ghost of his father.
-He tells Hamlet about how Claudius, the current King and Hamlet's uncle, murdered him, and Hamlet swears vengeance for his father.
+He tells Hamlet about how Claudius, the current King and Hamlet's uncle, murdered him, and Hamlet swears vengeance fo

 No posts